stuartasutton/asn/README.md

 1. Bloom's Taxonomy—**ASNBloomsTaxonomy.rdf**

-The most frequently found vocabulary terms come from the: (1) Subject/Topic vocabulary, (2) Education Level vocabularies, (3) Publication Status vocabulary, and (4) Indexing Status vocabulary.***
+***The most frequently found vocabulary terms come from the: (1) Subject/Topic vocabulary, (2) Education Level vocabularies, (3) Publication Status vocabulary, and (4) Indexing Status vocabulary.***

+## Upload

+In all cases, use the Schema File 2 (asnProfile.jsonld) and as many of the thirteen concept schemes as necessary.
+Also condider whether the asnContext.json file is needed to suport JSON-LD serializations.